kshitiz-11/Google-Slides/README.md

 # extra-credit-assignment-ppt-kshitiz11193
-This application provides will facilitate user to create presentation
+This tool facilitate user to create presentation

 It provides following functionality: